MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 greater('apple', 'banana')
 ```

-And return these results:
+And return the following results respectively:

-* First example: `true`
+* `true`
-* Second example: `false`
+* `false`

 <a name="greaterOrEquals"></a>

 ### greaterOrEquals

 Check whether the first value is greater than or equal to the second value.
-Return true when the first value is greater or equal,
-or return false when the first value is less.
+Return `true` when the first value is greater or equal, or return `false` if the first value is less.

 ```
 greaterOrEquals(<value>, <compareTo>)